 The reading list will be available 01.06. for the autumn semester and 01.12. for the spring semester.

-The course will be evaluated in accordance with the Faculty of Psychology,s routines for participatory evaluation and the University of Bergen's Quality Assurance System.
+The course will be evaluated in accordance with the routines for participatory evaluation of the Faculty of Psychology and the Quality Assurance System of the University of Bergen.

 Departement of Education